ankitasingh06/2-way_security_face_recognition/README.md

      -  Jupyter Notebook as IDE to run program

 • Project Description :-
+2-way security is required in today’s modern technological world.
+Hacking someone’s username and password is one of the common issue these days.
+This 2-way security system is used by many of the organizations and big MNCs like GOOGLE, as we have seen Gmail gives 2-way security system for the better security system to its user.

 Project is capable to set up a 2-way security system, while login to the Redhat VM.When any user comes to login into the VM with their Username and Password, then here the user have to go one more security feature that is, first they have to clear first round by getting recognize their face to the trained model and then the 2nd step is to enter their username and Password.

 When both the level gets pass, that user can eassily access their VM.